 However much our system may assign the sentencing process to statutes, guidelines and algorithms, at the heart of any sentencing is the client’s story: what personal circumstances and experiences, personality traits, choices and pure bad luck drove her to engage in the conduct at issue?
 And more importantly, what is her path to a productive life when sentence is pronounced?
 Psychologists tell us that we absorb and process information through stories, and these insights are as true for judges, probation officers and prosecutors, as they are for lay people.
 Moreover, well-developed stories can counter-act implicit biases and prejudices.
 In this class, we explore how we can most effectively tell our client’s story - by word, deed, or visual images.
 And who better than a veteran reporter with a journalist’s eye and capacity for capturing the essence of human stories on the page.

-- Nancy Pennington and Reid Hastie, The Story Model of Juror Decisionmaking, in Reid Hastie, INSIDE THE JUROR (1994) (excerpt)
+- Nancy Pennington and Reid Hastie, The Story Model of Juror Decisionmaking, in Reid Hastie, INSIDE THE JUROR (1994) (pages 192-203)

 - Doug Passonal, Using Moving Pictures to Build the Bridge of Empathy at Sentencing, Champion June 2014

 Guest Speaker: James Shiffer, Star Tribune editor overseeing coverage of Minneapolis & St. Paul